Obsidian Callouts: Tips, Examples, and Scripts for Writers

 Obsidian is a markdown editor.
 For an overview of how I use Obsidian when writing a novel, please read Organize and Write Your Next Novel with Obsidian.
+Read on to find out about using Obsidian callouts to make and track annotations in your manuscript.

-There are many different types of Callouts available in the default Obsidian setup or that can be added through alternate themes and CSS snippets.
+There are many different types of Obsidian Callouts available in the default setup or that can be added through alternate themes and CSS snippets.
 I didn’t want to go crazy with them, but to stick to a limited number of useful formats.
 If I am to be productive, I have to not spend all of my time testing out all of the different possibilities and tweaking code.
 I therefore limited myself to:

 Callout TypeFound inHow I Used It